nyu-oop-sp18/class06/README.md

 ```

 We can now use this implementation e.g. to calculate the average value
 of all values stored in a list.
-The idea is to calculate the average
+To calculate the average value, we
-value, we need to compute two things: the number of values (i.e. the
+need to compute two things: the number of values in the list (i.e. its
-length of the list), and the total sum of all values in the
+length), and the total sum of all those values.
+Using our implicit
-list.
-Using our implicit product monoid, we can calculate these two
+monoid product, we can calculate these two values simultaneously and
-values simultaneously with a single pass over the list using the
+quite elegantly with a single pass over the list using the method
-method `Concat.mapConcat`:
+`Concat.mapConcat`:

 ```scala
 val l = List(1, 2, 3)